 The game day production at a Spitfires game is about what you would expect from an OHL experience.
 The Spitfires’ mascot, Bomber, makes his way throughout the crowd and interacts with fans.
 The Spitfires are prone to using mash-up music during the pre-game.

 The WFCU Centre is located in the Riverside neighbourhood of Windsor, east of downtown.
 There is nothing really in the immediate area save for parking options.
-There are a couple of pre or post game meal options that are not too far that fans may want to consider.
-These would include Smoke & Spice Southern BBQ, Michigan Diner, Just Your Average Joe’s Sports Bar and John Max Sports.
+There are a couple of pre or post-game meal options that are not too far away that fans may want to consider.
+These would include Smoke & Spice Southern BBQ, Michigan Diner, Just Your Average Joe’s Sports Bar, and John Max Sports.

 Other items of interest in Windsor for fans may include the Tecumseh Mall, which is not too far and is near many of the above eating establishments.
 Caesars Windsor may also be a spot to hit.
-As far as sports options, Windsor is also home to the Windsor Express of the NBL Canada and the Windsor Lancers field teams in U-Sports, including football, basketball and hockey.
-However, the best sporting options are probably to hop the border to Detroit and catch some Tigers baseball at Comerica Park, Lions football at Ford Field or Red Wings hockey at Joe Louis Arena.
+As far as sports options, Windsor is also home to the Windsor Express of the NBL Canada and the Windsor Lancers field teams in U-Sports, including football, basketball, and hockey.
+However, the best sporting options are probably to hop the border to Detroit and catch some Tigers baseball at Comerica Park, Lions football at Ford Field, or Red Wings hockey at Little Caesars Arena.